 GENERAL PLAN:

-A plan on record at the office of the town clerk, including maps or reports or both, which has been recommended by the planning commission and approved by the town council which helps to establish lines of current and future land use, be it water, growth, roads etc. as provided in Utah Code.
+A plan on record at the office of the Town clerk, including maps or reports or both, which has been recommended by the Planning Commission and approved by the Town Council which helps to establish lines of current and future land use, be it water, growth, roads etc. as provided in Utah Code.

 INSPECTOR: